dyhes/zulip/docs/testing/philosophy.md

 But for some things, like documentation and CSS, the only way to test is to view the element in a browser and try things that might not work.
 What to test will vary with what is likely to break.
-For example, after a significant change to Zulip's Markdown documentation, if you haven't verified every special bit of formatting visually and clicked every new link, there's a good chance that you've introduced a bug.
+For example, after a significant change to Aloha's Markdown documentation, if you haven't verified every special bit of formatting visually and clicked every new link, there's a good chance that you've introduced a bug.